cogent-computing/COPED/README.md

 ## Launching COPED microservices

 _Note that the first `up` command will also build and cache the images.
-This will take a few minutes.
+This will take many minutes on a slow connection.
 Subsequent `up` commands use the cache and take a couple of seconds._

+__Important:__ The ELK stack (Elasticsearch, Logstash, Kibana) is hungry for memory.
+When developing on a low-powered machine (desktop/laptop) ensure that the Docker Desktop application is configured with a reasonable amount of memory, otherwise the Java heap will use all the allocated memory.
+A setting of __4GB__ for Docker Desktop on Mac seems to work, as a rough guide.

 ### Development